Fusion-Party-Aus/Formal-Documents/Constitution.md

 4. Notice of the disciplinary appeal meeting must be given to each Member of the Association who is entitled to vote as soon as practicable and must—
     a. specify the date, time and place of the meeting; and
     b. state—
-       i) the name of the person against whom the disciplinary action has been taken; ii) the grounds for taking that action; and iii) that at the disciplinary appeal meeting the Members present must vote on whether the decision to suspend or expel the person should be upheld or revoked.
+       i. the name of the person against whom the disciplinary action has been taken; ii. the grounds for taking that action; and iii. that at the disciplinary appeal meeting the Members present must vote on whether the decision to suspend or expel the person should be upheld or revoked.

 ### 24. Conduct of disciplinary appeal meeting